atk4/seat-selector/README.md

-# venue-tickets
+# seat-picker

-If you are building a type of website for a cinema, theatre or arena, where it's important to allocate seats on the tickets, then this add-on should be able to do a heavy-lifting for you:
+If you are building a type of website for a cinema, theatre or arena, where it's important to allocate seats on the tickets.
+This add-on is designed to offer you a seat allocation widget:

 ``` php
 $seats = $app->add(new \atk4\venue_tickets\SeatSelector('venue.svg', 5));